CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 * "The position of a potentialObstacle can be exactly one onLane, rightOfLane, leftOfLane"
 * "If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
 Otherwise, it is."
 * "If a potential obstacles is towards a lane then that motion is towards lanes that are directlyrightof/leftof and between lane that position is relative to and lane."
-* "Motion has exactly one left/right relationship relative to a lane.
+* "Motion has exactly one left/right relationship (implicitly relative to the current road.)
 * "Motion has atleast one towardsLane"

 Car: